verrazzano/docs/content/en/docs/reference/model/_index.md

 Settings:

-* Target: The name of the target component within the same model
+* Target: The name of the target component within the same model.
-* EnvironmentVariableForHost: The DNS name or IP address of the target component (its Kubernetes service)
+* EnvironmentVariableForHost: The DNS name or IP address of the target component (its Kubernetes service).
-* EnvironmentVariableForPort: The port for the target component
+* EnvironmentVariableForPort: The port for the target component.

 ### Coherence Connections
 You can define a Coherence connection for a component that needs to communicate with a Coherence cluster.
 The Coherence cluster must also be defined in the same Verrazzano Model.

 Settings:

-* Target: The name of the target Coherence component
+* Target: The name of the target Coherence component.
-* Address: The coherence cluster services address
+* Address: The Coherence cluster services address.

 ### Database Connections
 In the Verrazzano Model, you can define connections to external databases.
 These connections then become available to modify in the Verrazzano Binding.
 That is, you can identify a necessary database connection in the model, and then define credentials and the URL for the database in the binding.
 Verrazzano operators then handle the database connection accordingly.

 * Target: name of the database to specify in a Verrazzano Binding.
 That is, in the binding, you will define a database entry that the component will connect to.
 * DatasourceName: The name of the data source within the WebLogic configuration that will map to the connected database.